Llama Stud Fees

 The proof is in the crias and on the trail.
 Our breeding philosophy and ideals date back to Baty family records in the 1700’s when our family was breeding work horses.
 Fast forward to the 21 st century and we still believe in the same practices.

-We try and keep it simple: Only the select get to bred.
+We try and keep it simple: Only the select get to breed.
 Our working males have to earn that right and prove themselves the best beast of burden.

 Our ancestors believed only the best in working animals earn the right to breed.
 Longevity, ability, drive, stamina, intelligence, temperament, pedigree, structure, movement, balance, grace and agility were top characteristic chosen in the 1700’s for our family and the same breaths true today in our working llamas also know as Ccara llamas (Kara or Q’ara).